How Much Does a Vinyl Fence Cost to Build?

 Most vinyl fences last anywhere from 10 to 30 years, depending on the weather conditions and the type of materials used to make the vinyl fence.

-For a basic plastic vinyl fence that’s 100 linear feet, you’ll probably pay between $1,500 and $6,000 depending on the fence design, labor, terrain, and number of gates.
+For a basic plastic vinyl fence that’s 100 linear feet, costs may be between $1,500 and $6,000, depending on the fence design, labor, terrain, and number of gates.

-They’re also safer for dogs than a chain-link fence or an iron fence that the dog could potentially get stuck in.
-And since plastic fence panels are installed in a single piece, there are also no rusty or broken nails to hurt your furry friend.
+They’re also safer for dogs than chain-link fences or iron fences, which the dog could potentially get stuck in.
+And since plastic fence panels are installed in a single piece, there are also no rusty or broken nails to hurt furry friends.

-The short answer is no. Vinyl fencing does not need to be painted since it comes in white, red, beige, black, and brown.
-Those are the most common colors that are also widely accepted to an HOA (if that’s a consideration for you).
+The short answer is no. Vinyl fencing does not need to be painted, since it comes in white, red, beige, black, and brown.
+Those are the most common colors that are also widely accepted to an HOA (if that’s a consideration).
 Vinyl fences do not require yearly painting, staining, or sealing as a wooden fence does.

-Having said that, if you want to have a vinyl fence painted a different color, then it’s possible to do so.
+That being said, it is possible to have a vinyl fence painted a different color.
 A professional will likely use epoxy paint, but the caveat is that the paint will not last all that long.
-Since paint doesn’t adhere to smooth plastic as well as porous wood, it will eventually peel off and look unsightly—thus undoing the crisp appearance of a non-painted vinyl fence.
+Since paint doesn’t adhere to smooth plastic as well as porous wood, it will eventually peel off and look unsightly—thus undoing the crisp appearance of a nonpainted vinyl fence.
 Most importantly, painting a fence could void the warranty, so ask the fence installer before painting it.